-Welcome to the new module handbook of your study programme!
-We are delighted that you have decided to study at the KIT Department of Economics and Management and KIT Department of Informatics.
-We wish you a good start into the new semester!
+Welcome to the new module handbook of your study program!
+We are delighted that you have decided to study at the KIT Department of Economics and Management and wish you a good start into the new semester!
 In the following we would like to give you a short introduction to the most important terms and rules that are important in connection with the choice of modules, courses and examinations.